awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 ## Creating a Fargate profile<a name="create-fargate-profile"></a>

 This topic helps you to create a Fargate profile\.
 Your cluster must support Fargate \(beginning with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.5`\)\.
 You also must have created a pod execution role to use for your Fargate profile\.
 For more information, see [Pod execution role](pod-execution-role.md)\.
 Pods running on Fargate are only supported on private subnets \(with [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) access to AWS services, but not a direct route to an Internet Gateway\), so your cluster's VPC must have private subnets available\.
+Select the tab of the tool that you'd like to use to create the profile\.

 ------
-#### [ eksctl ]
+#### [ AWS Fargate ]

 **To create a Fargate profile for a cluster with `eksctl`**

-This procedure requires `eksctl` version `0.24.0-rc.0` or later\.
+This procedure requires `eksctl` version `0.24.0` or later\.
 You can check your version with the following command:

 ```
 eksctl version